rnieva/WeatherService1/README.md

 # WeatherService1
-It´s a Web Service that compares the temperature between two cities using a Web Service for get the weather information.
+It´s a App Web that compares the temperature between two cities using a Web Service for get the weather information.

 - Technical Features: ASP, .NET Framework 4.5.2, SOAP Protocol, C#, XML.